-US Inflation Soared 7% in Past Year, the Most Since 1982 - NewsBreak
+US inflation soared 7% in past year, the most since 1982 - NewsBreak

 Darden CEO Gene Lee recently told investors recently that this is “the toughest inflationary environment we’ve seen in years.”

 Those rate increases would likely increase borrowing costs for home and auto purchases as well as for business loans, potentially slowing the economy.
-The rate hikes also mark a sharp reversal in policy by Fed policymakers, who as recently as September had been split over whether to raise rates even once this year.
-The Fed is also rapidly ending its monthly bond purchases, which were intended to lower longer-term interest rates to encourage borrowing and spending.
+The Fed is also ending its monthly bond purchases, which were intended to lower longer-term interest rates to encourage borrowing and spending.

-Yet the Fed’s quick pivot hasn’t quelled questions from many former Fed officials, economists and some senators about whether the Fed has acted too slowly to end its ultra-low-interest rate policies in the face of accelerating inflation — and put the economy at risk as a result.
+The Fed's pivot hasn't quelled questions from economists and some senators about whether the Fed has acted too slowly to end its ultra-low-interest rate policies in the face of accelerating inflation.

 In his testimony to Congress on Tuesday, Powell said the Fed mistakenly believed that supply chain bottlenecks that have helped drive up the prices of goods wouldn’t last nearly as long as they have.
 Once the supply chains were unsnarled, he said, prices would come back down.

-Yet for now, the supply problems have persisted, and though there are signs that they are loosening in some industries, Powell acknowledged that progress has been limited.
+However, Powell acknowledged that the supply problems have persisted.
 He noted that many cargo ships remain docked outside the port of Los Angeles and Long Beach, the nation’s largest, waiting to unload.

 With the Biden administration facing public discontent over the rise in inflation, the president has said his administration's investments in ports, roads, bridges and other infrastructure would help by loosening snarled supply chains.